cheyannerichardson/cheyannerichardson/README.md

 ## 🎯 What I'm Building

+I’m building a career that combines the analytical precision and data‑driven organization from my professional background with a growing focus on urbanism, architectural heritage, and spatial storytelling.
+I’m fascinated by how modern and historical spaces coexist and what they reveal about community and identity.

 - **GIS** → Historical data + modern mapping = **place evolution**
 - **SQL** → Clean, reliable geospatial databases
 - **Spatial Design** → Accessibility + human-centered mapping